Who was James Otis?

 Early Life of James Otis

 James Otis Jr. was born in Great Marshes, later known as West Barnstable, Massachusetts, on February 5, 1725.
 His father was James Otis, Sr. and his mother was Mary Allyne.
 He was the second of 13 children, but the first to live past infancy.

-His sister, Mercy Otis Warren, and brothers, Joseph Otis and Samuel Allyne Otis, were Patriots and contributed to the American cause, as was his nephew, Harrison Gray Otis.
+His sister, Mercy Otis Warren, and brothers, Joseph Otis and Samuel Allyne Otis, were Patriots and contributed to the American cause, as did his nephew, Harrison Gray Otis.

 His father was a prominent lawyer in Massachusetts and an officer in the militia.
 People referred to his father as Colonel Otis, to avoid confusion with the younger James.

 In the spring of 1755, Otis married Ruth Cunningham.
 She was the daughter of a Boston merchant.
-She was regarded as very beautiful, and the marriage increased his social standing.
+By all accounts, she was regarded as very beautiful, and the marriage increased his social standing.
 However, she was a Loyalist, so they disagreed on many political issues, which frustrated him at times.